conrado/uruburger/backend/docs/Orders.md

 ## Order Status Events

 Orders maintain an event log that tracks status changes.
-Known status types include:
+Available status types are defined in the `OrderStatus` enum:

 - `ORDER_CREATED`: Initial state when the order is created
+- `ITEMS_ADDED`: When new items are added to an existing order
+- `ITEMS_CANCELLED`: When items are cancelled from an order
 - `PREPARING`: Order is being prepared in the kitchen
+- `READY_FOR_PICKUP`: Order is ready to be picked up by server or customer
+- `DELIVERED`: Order has been delivered to the customer
+- `COMPLETED`: Order has been completed and paid for
+- `CANCELLED`: Order has been cancelled

 ## Data Models